A

 Acetone

-Solvent used as a carrier in reagents; also used as a cleaning agent.
+Solvent used as a carrier in reagents or cleaning agent.

 Acetonitrile

-Solvent used as a carrier in reagents; also used as a cleaning agent.
+Solvent used as a carrier in reagents or cleaning agent.

 Acid Fuchsin